top of page

 • AI Ethical Agents - AI Agents with moral capacity and full culpability

-AI Machines can still have agency (self-referencing machines)
+AI Machines can still have agency (self-referencing machines) even if they are unaware.

-AI Machines of this kind are self-referencing and are not an impartial observer in the classical sense.
-The output generated interferes with the future they are trying to represent which forms a feedback loop.
 AI in this scenario is better described as an observer-participant which gives it a greater measure of agency than classical machines.
 This is agency without purpose or intention manifesting as a vicious or virtuous cycle towards some unknown end.

 bottom of page